zhenglaizhang/study-kubernetes/README.md

 - manged by a reconciliation control loop
 - good for autoscaled k8s cluster which nodes may constantly be coming and going without user intervention

+### Job

+- batch-like workloads
+- short-lived, one-off, e.g. database migration or batch jobs
+- a job creates pods that run until successful termination (exit with 0)
+- `the number of job completions` and `the number of pods to run in parallel`

 ## Storage

 - Volumes